joelam789/sharp-broadcast/README.md

 Known issues

-- There is some noise between audio chunks (It should be caused by resampling when decode audio data)
+- There is some noise between audio chunks (it should be caused by resampling when decode audio data)
+- Only Firefox supports OggOpus (but the latency is a bit significant)
 - Only Firefox does not support AAC(ADTS)
-- Only Firefox supports OggOpus